-If this option is used, the date of the call will be used as the effective date of withdrawal.
+Call the Solution Center and the date of the call will be used as the effective date of withdrawal.
 The telephone call must be followed by a signed letter of authorization, postmarked within two (2) days of the call.
 If the letter is not postmarked within these two days, the postmark date will determine the effective date of withdrawal.

-You must complete the official withdrawal process in one of these three ways no later than the 10th week of classes of any semester, the end of the fifth week of an eight-week summer session, or proportionate time for a shorter session.
+You must complete the official withdrawal process in one of these three ways no later than the tenth week of classes of any semester, the end of the fifth week of an eight-week summer session, or proportionate time for a shorter session.
 If you do not withdraw in any of the ways described, you will receive grades in all courses for which you were registered.

 Tuition refunds are governed by the University of Wisconsin Board of Regents Fee Refund Schedule, issued annually.
 The date your withdrawal is completed officially is the date used for calculating tuition refunds.
 See more information about withdrawal and the refund schedule.

-Any student who withdraws from two consecutive semesters will not be eligible to enroll without seeking readmission.
+Any student who withdraws from two consecutive semesters will not be eligible to enroll without applying for readmission.
 (This does not affect students who enroll for an original credit load of less than six credits in each of two consecutive semesters.)